succabs/www-site/src/content/blog/365-days-of-learning-norwegian-on-duolingo.md

 title: '365 Days of Learning Norwegian on Duolingo'
 description: 'After a year of dedicated practice on Duolingo, I’ve not only learned some of the basics of Norwegian but also gained insights into the challenges and rewards of long-term language learning.
 In this post, I share my journey, the ups and downs, and my plans for continuing this linguistic adventure.'
 pubDate: 'Aug 29 2024'
-heroImage: '/norway.jpg'
+heroImage: '/blog_images/norway.jpg'
 author: 'Arttu Nikkilä'
-tags: ["learning", "languages", "lifestyle"]
+tags: ['learning', 'languages', 'lifestyle']
 ---

 This is the story of an achievement I have quietly done over the year: I finally hit the 365-day streak on Duolingo!
 Read on to discover what I’ve learned during this time and how this journey has shaped my perspective.